Earl Camembert

-Earl Camembert (pronounced "Canen-bare") is a fictional news reporter and anchorman portrayed by Eugene Levy on the Canadian sketch comedy show SCTV, which aired in the 1970s and 1980s.
+Earl Camembert (pronounced "cannon-bare") is a fictional news reporter and anchorman portrayed by Eugene Levy on the Canadian sketch comedy show SCTV, which aired in the 1970s and 1980s.

 Career

-Camembert, named after Canadian broadcaster Earl Cameron and camembert cheese, was actually modelled more closely as a parody of Buffalo, New York newscaster Irv Weinstein (both Weinstein and Levy were Jewish and lived in the Buffalo Niagara Region most of their lives).
+Camembert was named after Canadian broadcaster Earl Cameron and camembert cheese.
 He was a recurring character alongside Joe Flaherty's character of Floyd Robertson; the two co-anchored the SCTV Network's "SCTV News" program.

-Camembert always appeared with thick-rimmed eyeglasses and checkered suit with matching bow tie, along with his black hair in a Jewfro style.
+Camembert always appeared with thick-rimmed eyeglasses and a checkered suit with matching bow tie, along with his black hair in a Jewfro style.
 Robertson, who was portrayed as the respectable, well-dressed anchorman, reported major news stories (often including wars and disasters involving the semi-fictional African nation of Togoland), while Camembert was stuck with frivolous items.